 When you first sample sorrel, you’ll experience a bit of a shock that a leafy vegetable can somehow taste like sweet lemons.

-The flavor is primarily the result of oxalic acid, which is also found in broccoli and spinach.
+Sorrel leaves’ flavor is primarily due to their oxalic acid content, which is also found in broccoli, spinach, and other common vegetables.
 If you eat huge quantities of oxalic acid, it can be toxic, but for a healthy person without kidney problems, there’s virtually zero health risk involved in eating sorrel or other edible plants containing oxalic acid.

 Sorrel exhibits some truly amazing nutritional qualities.
 For instance, a single cup of chopped sorrel leaves delivers over 100% of your recommended daily intake of Vitamin C and Vitamin A.